Marketing» open the printable major» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Marketing employment opportunities exist in a wide variety of industries within small, medium and large organisations.
-Below is an example of some major organisations which formally target graduates with qualifications in Marketing.
-Check employers’ websites for a section called Employment, Careers, Graduate Programs or similar titles.
-Some of these employers may offer vacation work opportunities.
+Marketing graduates find employment opportunities in small, medium or large organisations of varying industries.
+Below are some examples of organisations that may recruit those holding this major.
+Check employers’ websites for sections titled Employment, Careers, Graduate Programs, or for similar sections.
+Some employers may also offer vacation work opportunities.

 - AC Neilsen (Australia)